 STATE OF NEW MEXICO

 COUNTY OF Santa Fe

-Magnistante COURT
+Magistrate COURT

-16 Pueble Ditch, Plaintiff
+La Puetra pitch , Plaintiff

 V. No

 , Defendant

 / Address

 Española, NM 87532, City

 CIVIL COMPLAINT

 1. Plaintiff or defendant resides, or may be found in, or the cause of action arose in this county.